-- 1. Specialty Child Clinics (SLHS 880): Student clinicians provide individual and/or group treatment for specialty child clinics related to participation in personnel preparation grants or to faculty research interests.
+Specialty Child Clinics (SLHS 880):

+Student clinicians provide individual and/or group treatment for specialty child clinics related to participation in personnel preparation grants or to faculty research interests.
 Examples include a toddler clinic located at SFSU early childhood education centers, a family-centered autism clinic, an off-campus school-based clinic, and an AAC storytellers club.
 Treatment is provided one to two times per week for approximately 110 total minutes.

-Staffing (SLHS 713) with the clinical educator occurs either immediately prior to or following the treatment session. - 2 .
-Articulation and Language Disorders Child Clinics (SLHS 880): Student clinicians provide individual and/or group treatment for clients who have been recommended for articulation and/or language treatment.
+General Child Clinics (SLHS 880):

+Student clinicians provide individual and/or group treatment for clients who have been recommended for articulation and/or language treatment.
 Treatment is provided two times per week for approximately 55 minutes per session.

-Staffing (SLHS 713) with the clinical educator occurs either immediately prior to or following the treatment session. - 3.
-AAC Conversation Club/Adult General Clinic/Adult Neurogenic Disorders Clinic/Gender Affirmation (SLHS 880): Student clinicians provide individual and/or group treatment for adults in one of four areas: augmentative and alternative communication; adult general clinic including voice, fluency, high functioning autism and language based learning challenges; neurogenic disorders including aphasia, motor speech disorders, and traumatic brain injury; and gender affirmation.
+AAC Conversation Club/Adult General Clinic/Adult Neurogenic Disabilities Clinic/Gender Affirmation (SLHS 880):

+Student clinicians provide individual and/or group treatment for adults in one of four areas: augmentative and alternative communication; adult general clinic including voice, fluency, high functioning autism and language based learning challenges; neurogenic disabilities including aphasia, motor speech disabilities, and traumatic brain injury; and gender affirmation.
 Individual and/or group sessions are scheduled once weekly for approximately 110 total minutes.

+Simulation:

-Staffing (SLHS 713) with the clinical educator occurs either immediately prior to or following the treatment session. - 4.
-Simulation: Simulated clinical experiences are integrated into academic coursework in SLHS 701, SLS 708, SLHS 754, and SLHS 707, when appropriate, during the first graduate year.
-Simulation are integrated into SLHS 712 during the second graduate year as timely augmentations of class discussions and to supplement clinical experiences. - 5.
-Internship in Communicative Disorders I/II (SLHS 882): All candidates for the Master of Science are also candidates for the Speech-Language Pathology Services Credential (SLPSC).
+Simulated clinical experiences are integrated into academic coursework in SLHS 701, SLS 708, SLHS 754, and SLHS 707, when appropriate, during the first graduate year.
+Simulation are integrated into SLHS 712 during the second graduate year as timely augmentations of class discussions and to supplement clinical experiences.

+Internship in Speech, Language and Hearing Sciences I/II (SLHS 882):

+All candidates for the Master of Science are also candidates for the Speech-Language Pathology Services Credential (SLPSC).
 Each candidate is required to complete a student teaching experience in the public school setting for approximately 3 1⁄2 days per week.
 A minimum of 150 clock hours with minors plus an additional 75 residency hours are required.
 In the virtual environment required by COVID-19, 35 residency hours are required.
 The workshop seminar (SLHS 712) to accompany this assignment must be taken concurrently.
 The student enrolls for 6 units of SLHS 882 and 1 unit of SLHS 712 upon advisement.

-6. Internship in Communicative Disorders II/I (SLHS 882): All master's candidates are required to complete an internship in a clinical setting (hospital, clinic, private practice, or rehabilitation center).
+Internship in Speech, Language and Hearing Sciences II/I (SLHS 882):

+All master's candidates are required to complete an internship in a clinical setting (hospital, clinic, private practice, or rehabilitation center).
 This adult internship requires a minimum of 150 clinical clock hours and 75 residency hours.
 In the virtual environment required by COVID-19, 35 residency hours are required.
 The student must enroll for six (6) units of SLHS 882 and one (1) unit of SLHS 712.
 Students may also enroll in SLHS 882 for three (3) units during the summer semester.